Database Authority Andy Pavlo Joins Fauna as Technical Advisor

 According to a recent report by Jepsen, FaunaDB offers strict-serializability, the gold standard for transactional consistency.
 This isolation level makes FaunaDB suitable for mission critical workloads like financial ledgers, booking and hospitality markets, and customer identity management, where data integrity is paramount.

-Building on this foundation, FaunaDB is now adding polyglot APIs including GraphQL, CQL and SQL to interact with a shared set of data, while preserving all the core correctness, quality of service, and security guarantees that FaunaDB offers.
+Building on this foundation, FaunaDB is now adding a GraphQL API to interact with a shared set of data, while preserving all the core correctness, quality of service, and security guarantees that FaunaDB offers.
 We look forward to collaborating with Dr. Pavlo and leveraging his expertise in query processing to innovate at the database interface layer.
 Our goal is to deliver a database that serves different developer needs without sacrificing the foundational correctness, scale and reliability that are table stakes for an operational database.

 “I am impressed with the work Fauna has done in developing and delivering a distributed database based on Dr. Abadi’s groundbreaking research on Calvin,” said Pavlo.
 “FaunaDB combines the flexibility and agility of first-generation NoSQL systems with the strong transactional reliability guarantees of enterprise relational DBMSs.
 To be sure, this is not an easy engineering feat.
 Its use of Calvin’s deterministic concurrency control protocol to maintain consistency is unique to the industry and solves the notoriously difficult challenges of operating in multi-cloud environments.”